Frequently asked questions about setting up enterprise APIs

 I am currently using enterprise APIs today, should I use Twitter API v2 at this time?

 Managed customers who know they need greater access than what’s available within the Elevated tier (up to 2M Tweets) can continue using enterprise APIs in the same way they do today.
 Once v2 products become available with the volume level and features they need, they can consider full migration at that time.
 Your account manager can help you with any specific adoption quesitons or planning.
-If you’re interested in hearing more about our plans for access beyond the Elevated tier, you can sign up on our waitlist.
+Also consider joining the waitlist for further elevated access.

 What’s new, valuable, and currently available with v2?